izzy0101010101/c-scan/README.md

 This tool scans a folder for routes in JavaScript or TypeScript files, specifically designed for Node.js projects utilizing Express.js frameworks.
 It generates detailed outputs in a `data/<folder_name>` directory.
 Ideal for application security (AppSec) teams, researchers, and white-box cybersecurity specialists analyzing Node.js code.

+Note: This project is a work in progress, and features are being actively developed and improved.

 ## Who Can Use It
 - **Application Security Teams**: To identify potential security risks in route handling.
 - **Cybersecurity Researchers**: For white-box analysis of Node.js codebases.